jeffpar/pcjs.v1/disks/pcx86/tools/other/norton/3.00/README.md

     Peter Norton

 However, there are a number of other differences between the disks.
-For examples, the utilities on the [first disk](#directory-of-norton-utilities-300-1985-12-07) have their traditional short names, along with `LONG.BAT` and `SHORT.BAT` batch files to switch between long and short names, whereas the [second disk](#directory-of-norton-utilities-300-1985-01-14) uses long names and no batch files,
+For example, the utilities on the [first disk](#directory-of-norton-utilities-300-1985-12-07) have their traditional short names, along with `LONG.BAT` and `SHORT.BAT` batch files to switch between long and short names, whereas the [second disk](#directory-of-norton-utilities-300-1985-01-14) uses long names and no batch files,